Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 02.23.22 UTC
+- WIB: Selasa, 18 November 2025 03.31.06 UTC
-- WITA: Selasa, 18 November 2025 03.23.22 UTC
+- WITA: Selasa, 18 November 2025 04.31.06 UTC
-- WIT: Selasa, 18 November 2025 04.23.22 UTC
+- WIT: Selasa, 18 November 2025 05.31.06 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology